| | Clew's Reviews, February 02, 2006Bold as Love, Gwyneth Jones

 night, gangs of dedicated Luddites methodically vandalize cars that

 don't meet their standards of fuel economy or passenger density.
+The Few fight and connive their way through a series

 of escalating disasters, growing in strength and potency.
 But no one